kinu/speculative-loading/README.md

 ## Threat Model

 Cross-origin pre* must not enable any additional user tracking across sites.
-User tracking that can happen between the referrer and target page upon actual navigation is out-of-scope of this document.
+User tracking that can happen between the referrer and target page upon actual navigation, such as via link decoration, are out-of-scope of this document, as they represent a broader cross-functional challenge that will need to be holistically addressed.

 ### Scenarios

-(**Note** we think the threat model discussed here should also be examined and agreed to make sure we want to avoid these on the web.
+(**Note** the threat model discussed here should also be examined and agreed to make sure these should be avoided on the web.
 Many of these are possible today without using `prefetch` with 3p cookies and other technologies, but they are also being discussed if they should be like that forever.)

 - The referrer site can prefetch a set of subresources (e.g. target.com/1, target.com/3, target.com/4) for next navigation, and then when a user navigates to the target site, it can learn that the user has the tracker ID 0b11010 from the set of subresources that are loaded from the cache (i.e. via timing info).
   - **Mitigation**: Top-level navigation only